CBD OIL For Dogs

 Stress and anxiety relief – 83 percent of vets have prescribed Prozac for pets.
 Let that sink in for a moment… according to statistics like this, our pets are just as likely to suffer from anxiety, separation anxiety and excess stress as we are.
 They are also just as likely to be prescribed human medications – with the same negative side effects – as we are.
 These medications often require lifelong maintenance at a premium ($$$) expense.
 Because it can interact with serotonin receptors in the brains of animals much the same as it does in humans, pets with known anxiety disorders can find anxiety relief from CBD.
 This relief comes without the negative side effects, the excess monitoring, or regular maintenance required with traditional drugs – at a fraction of the cost.

 Overall Health and Balance – If you’ve ever felt like something is just “off,” yet there’s no diagnosis, your pet might just be experiencing a hormonal or other imbalance that there may not be a traditional treatment for.
 Symptoms might vary greatly between general uneasy-ness, avoiding bowel movements, disinterest in traditional activities and/or human interaction, and more.
 If the vet can’t place his or her finger on the actual problem, that doesn’t mean you don’t have options.
 Because CBD triggers the endocannabinoid system to promote overall health and balance, it might be the supplement necessary to bring back the pet you’ve been missing, bringing you both extra comfort throughout the process.

 Where’s the Research?

-Studies on CBD for pets is… well, lacking, to say the least.
+Studies on CBD for pets are… well, lacking, to say the least.
 While institutions like Cornell have recently started performing additional research studies, most have been limited to CBD for osteoarthritis and epilepsy in pets – not quite as extensive as human studies.
 (2)